sophgo/tpu_compiler/doc/cvitek_tpu_quick_start_guide_english.md

 * Compile the samples program

   Introduce how to cross-compile the sample application and call the runtime API to complete the inference task.
-Specifically includes 4 samples:
+Specifically includes 3 samples:

   * Sample-1 : classifier (mobilenet_v2)

-  * Sample-2 : detector (yolo_v3)
+  * Sample-2 : classifier fused preprocess (mobilenet_v2)

-  * Sample-3 : alphapose (yolo_v3 + fastpose)
+  * Sample-3 : classifier multiple batch (mobilenet_v2)

-  * Sample-4 : insightface (retinaface + arcface)

 * Compile and generate cvimodel